Juice box: Packaging and marketing

 A juice box is made of liquid packaging board which is usually six layers of paper, polyethylene, and aluminum foil.
 Paper is used to shape the product and give the box an extra source of strength, Polyethylene forms a liquid-tight seal and keeps the product dry, polyethylene is the layer used to print the information and graphics that are provided on the packaging, aluminum is used for the purpose of keeping light and oxygen out (as well preventing the juice from becoming spoiled without having to use extra preservatives).

-One of the reasons as to why juice boxes are so popular is their convenience.
-Juice boxes are portable and can be easily drunk while on-the-go.
+One of the reasons why juice boxes are so popular is their convenience.
+Juice boxes are portable and can be easily drunk while on the go.
 The shape of the product makes it easy for kids and adults to hold and use.

 Juice boxes were originally designed in a very specific fashion, a style that has proved to be successful as it has remained, for the most part, unchanged.
 Manufacturers chose a box shape because they foresaw this shape as being the most convenient and easily handled.
 Juice boxes typically come with a covered hole and an attached bendable straw, which was introduced by Lynn Tilley, one of the designers who worked on porting it to America, after there were complaints about it being hard to drink from.
 These bendable straws make it easier for children to drink and generally results in less of a mess, and the bending nature of the straw helps it not fall into the box.
 However, there are some juice boxes available for purchase that are equipped with a pull tab; this variation of the juice box is ideal for larger portions that are not consumed in one sitting because the tab is resealable.